janjongboom/mbed-simulator/README.md

 1. Run:

     ```
+    # resolve all C++ dependencies
+    $ mbed deploy

+    # resolve all JS dependencies
     $ npm install

-    $ node build-libmbed.js             # build the shared libmbed library (to speed up future compilations)
+    # build the shared libmbed library (to speed up future compilations)
+    $ node build-libmbed.js

-    $ node build-demo.js demos/blinky        # replace 'blinky' with 'interrupts' or 'network' for other demo's
+    # replace 'blinky' with 'interrupts' or 'network' for other demo's
+    $ node build-demo.js demos/blinky
     ```

 1. Then, start a web server: